francois-gm/go-kabk-y1a/06 - 20241014 - CSS/README.md

 ## Tutorial: layouting basics with CSS (1h)

-Let's do a **CSS reset**: https://meyerweb.com/eric/tools/css/reset/
+First, let's do a [CSS reset](https://meyerweb.com/eric/tools/css/reset/)

 - Let's make a basic page layout with a *header*, a *sidebar*, a *main content section*, and a *footer*.
 - We will use: relative positioning, absolute/fixed/sticky positioning.